 Jianna Prall is a For Dancers Only alumni who has been teaching at FDO and various studios for several years.
 Dancing since the age of three, Jianna has had the privilege to train in many different styles of dance under world recognized teachers and choreographers, including Al Blackstone, Ray Leeper and Kristen Gorski.
 Throughout her dance career, Jianna has won many awards and scholarships, being recognized not only for her technique and training, but her passion.
 Jianna is currently completing her bachelors degree at Montclair State University for Business Marketing and Dance.
 Jianna is not only a teacher, but also a choreographer, working with recreational and competitive dancers.

-Kelly has trained at For Dancer’s Only under the direction of Kelly Allen for 15 years.
+Kelly has trained at For Dancers Only under the direction of Kelly Allen for 15 years.
 A competitive dancer since age 5, she has been recognized for countless awards and titles at both the regional and national level.
-Through it all, Kelly has had the opportunity to study various styles of dance with many talented instructors and choreographers including Jamie Salmon, Ray Leeper, and Mike Minery.
+Through it all, Kelly has had the opportunity to study various styles of dance with many talented instructors and choreographers including Ray Leeper and Mike Minery.

-For the last four years, Kelly danced for the NHL’s New Jersey Devils hockey team as a Devils Dancer.
+Kelly has also danced for the NHL’s New Jersey Devils hockey team as a Devils Dancer.

 Kelly is a graduate of Montclair State University, earning her B.A., with honors, in Family and Child Studies.
 Currently, she is also working as a teacher in Cedar Grove, while also pursuing her Master's degree in Special Education.